Ciudad Mier: Conflicts with the Republic of Texas

 On his return to power, General Santa Anna sent a force of seven hundred men, mostly mounted Mexican troops under the command of General Ráfael Vásquez, to occupy San Antonio in early March 1842.

 The "war hawks" in the Texas Congress forced President Sam Houston to act.
 The President ordered General Alexander Somervell to command the assembling volunteers at San Antonio.
 Men of all kinds came pouring into town, some shoeless, most horseless, some seeking adventure, and others of the criminal sort, wishing only to sack Mexican towns and villages.
 As Houston had hoped, Somervell acted indecisively.
 Soon, considerable looting of Tejano stores in San Antonio, coupled with out-and-out insubordination, broke up the volunteers before they could march on Mexico and start a major war.

 Relations between Texas and Mexico worsened, especially after the Mexican general Adrián Woll and fourteen hundred troops again captured San Antonio in September.
 Houston once again summoned Somervell to organize and lead the volunteers but hoped that the Texas general would remain north of the Nueces River.
 But as the army grew to 750 men, even Somervell realized that he would have to act.
 His volunteers had taken on an identity of their own; had he refused to march, the troops would have left him.

 The army was slowly breaking up as a result of the disorder and looting, after Laredo was captured.
 The 500 who remained followed Somervell south to Guerrero, where pillaging occurred.
 Here a mutiny erupted in which 189 men followed William S. Fisher, Ewen Cameron, and Thomas Green into the Mexican town of Mier.

 On December 23, 1842, Fisher and most of the men crossed the Rio Grande and entered the Ciudad Mier, where they met no resistance.
 They demanded supplies from the town, which the town's alcalde promised to deliver.
 The troops withdrew and waited.
 In the meantime, a large detachment of Mexican troops arrived in the town.
 On December 25, the two sides engaged in a bloody battle that lasted almost 24 hours.
 The Texans sustained thirty casualties and ran out of food, water, and ammunition.
 More than 200 Texans surrendered to Mexican forces, unaware that they had mauled the Mexican troops to an almost unbelievable degree, inflicting an astounding 800 casualties.

 As far as the Mexicans were concerned, the Texans were privateers on an unauthorized raid and entitled to no consideration as military prisoners of war.
 They were sentenced to death and then taken on a forced march to Mexico City.
 Fisher was separated from the group, but the men selected a leader from among themselves, a Scottish-born captain named Ewen Cameron.
 Along the way, Cameron led most of the prisoners in an escape attempt.
-The Texans tried to make a run back for the border, but they hadn't bargained on the harsh and dry conditions in the mountains.
+The Texans tried to make a run back for the border, but they had not bargained on the harsh and dry conditions in the mountains.
 All but three were recaptured and returned to the town of Salado, Tamaulipas.